Top 25 Legal Pages For Your WordPress Website

 22. DMCA Policy: To limit your liability to copyright infringement claims.

-23. Children’s Online Privacy Policy (COPPA): If you are collecting personal information on your website from children below 13 years of age.
+23. Children’s Online Privacy Policy (COPPA): If you collect personal information on your website from children below 13 years of age.

 Legal pages strengthen your bond with your users.
-They make you transparent in the eyes of them which saves you from unwanted legal issues.
+They make you transparent in their eyes, which saves you from unwanted legal issues.

-What legal pages a website should have depends largely on the type of site.
-If it is an eCommerce site, the requirement will be completely different from that of a personal blog.
-The requirement also varies with the area of operation.
+What legal pages a website should have depends largely on its type.
+If it is an eCommerce site, the requirements will be completely different from those of a personal blog.
+The requirements also vary with the area of operation.
 Every country has its own cyber laws.
-So, you need to check your purpose and who you deal with first.
+So, you must first check your purpose and who you deal with.

 Following are the major legal pages that every website needs to have for its protection.

 A privacy policy is a legal agreement between two parties.
-It discloses the ways in which one party can access the other party’s data.
-It is a document that carries a set of terms and conditions that you will follow while using the personal data of your users.
-In the context of a website, it discloses how the operators of the site will collect, store and utilize the personal data of its visitors.
+It discloses how one party can access the other party’s data.
+It is a document that carries a set of terms and conditions that you will follow while using your users’ personal data.
+In the context of a website, it discloses how the operators of the site will collect, store, and utilize the personal data of its visitors.
 Nowadays, the privacy policy is mandatory for any website.
-What policy to be followed depends on the area of operation.
-For example, if a website deals with the people of California, it has to be compliant with CCPA.
-Similarly, if you deal with EU citizens, you have to follow GDPR.
+The policy to be followed depends on the area of operation.
+For example, if a website deals with the people of California, it must comply with CCPA.
+Similarly, if you deal with EU citizens, you must follow GDPR.

 • How many days does a customer have to return a product